Stoughton police searching for robbery suspect armed with meat cleaver

 STOUGHTON, MASS.
-(WHDH) - Stoughton police are turning to the public for help finding a man accused of robbing a convenience store armed with a meat cleaver.
+(WHDH) - Stoughton police are turning to the public for help finding a meat cleaver-wielding man accused of robbing a convenience store early Sunday morning.

-The units were called off after it became clear they would not be able to find the man.
+The units were called off after police say it became clear they would not be able to find the man.

-The suspect is described as a white, slender man about 5 feet ten inches tall.
-He was wearing black gloves and a black mask at the time of the incident.
+The suspect is described as a white, slender man, standing about 5 feet, 10 inches tall.
+He was seen wearing black gloves and a black mask at the time of the incident.

 Anyone with information is asked to call Stoughton police at 781-344-2424.